HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The node management menu mainly provides users with the management of data source groups, data nodes and data sources, including basic addition, deletion and modification.
 It can also set up the replication relation or high-availability switching rules of the underlying data sources for the configured data nodes.

-If the DR mode is enabled, please refer to the chapter [Node management](#Node%20management) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the node management function display and operation explanations
+If the DR mode is enabled, please refer to the [Node management](cross-idc-disaster-recovery.md#node-management) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the node management function display and operation explanations

-**Function Entry**: Click [Configuration](#Configuration) -> "Node Management" on the management platform page
+**Function Entry**: Click [Configuration](#configuration) -> "Node Management" on the management platform page

 ![](assets/hotdb-management/image140.png)